 - PMP Exam Format & Key Stats

-- PMP test Pass Rate: The Numbers
+- PMP Test Pass Rate: The Numbers

 - Prep Time: How Long Should It Take?

-- Time Management During the Exam
+- How to Manage Time in the PMP Exam

 If you’ve been wondering how hard is the PMP Exam?
 And whether preparing for it in 2025 is even worth the effort, you’re not alone.
 Many professionals hesitate.
 It’s time-consuming, it’s expensive, and frankly, the internet is flooded with contradictory advice.